thatwaz/ShopPuppet/README.md

 - **Dagger-Hilt**: Simplifies dependency injection, providing a scalable way to manage object creation.
 - **Android Navigation Component**: Manages UI navigation within the app, ensuring a consistent and predictable user experience.
 - **Material Design**: Incorporates Material Design components for a modern and cohesive look.
 - **Dark Mode Support**: Offers a built-in dark mode, reducing eye strain in low light conditions and providing a stylish interface option for users who prefer darker color schemes.

+## Advanced Database Integration

+ShopPuppet enhances shopping efficiency with an intricate database setup, leveraging Room for local data persistence.
+A standout feature is the app's ability to smartly manage item-shop associations through a robust Item-Shop cross-reference DAO.
+For instance, if you're planning a BBQ and need charcoal, which is available at both your local hardware store and supermarket, ShopPuppet allows you to tag charcoal to these stores.
+The app then intelligently organizes your list, showing charcoal under both tagged shops.
+This setup not only simplifies tracking where to buy each item but also underscores the app's capability to streamline shopping trips across multiple retailers.
+Such detailed item-shop tagging ensures that ShopPuppet is not just user-friendly but a powerful tool for meticulous shopping planning.

 ## Technologies Used